/

 Sauvignon Blanc is one of the most popular white varieties worldwide because of its refreshing taste and endless variety.
 Let’s learn more about this fascinating white grape, its history, distinctive characteristics, and varietal palette.
 Whether you are a dry wine beginner or an experienced wine consumer, there’s always more to discover about this dynamic grape variety.

-You'll be able to learn more about how to use your favorite wines in Food Pairings.
+You'll be able to learn more about Wine Varietals and Regions and how to use your favorite wines in Food Pairings.

 The Origins: From the Loire Valley to the World